 Passing through the gates of an old frontier town, visitors are transported back to a time when fearless men with six shooters ruled the Old West.
 Dash down the streets of Hollywood’s most famous films and walk in the footsteps of movie legends like John Wayne, Clint Eastwood, Sharon Stone, and hundreds more.
 In addition to its historic role as film location, Old Tucson includes a full array of live shows, thrilling stunts, Old West dramas, saloon musicals, educational sets, and horseback trail rides—fun for the whole family.

-All registrants will receive a free technical shirt and trailside breakfast, plus a free day pass to Old Tucson and a free entry to the Wildlife Museum all day on Sunday—we are also working on the traditional one free pass to the Arizona Sonora Desert Museum when accompanied by a paid adult.
+All registrants will receive a free technical shirt plus a free day pass to Old Tucson and a free entry to the Wildlife Museum all day on Sunday—we are also working on the traditional one free pass to the Arizona Sonora Desert Museum when accompanied by a paid adult.

 However, there are a couple of changes from past years:

 1) We have to institute a cap on race entries.
 Thus, we can only allow up to 600 registrants for the 4-mile races this year and only 200 registrants in the One-Mile.